 Spread risk is managed on a portfolio basis within limits and risk budgets established by the relevant risk committees.
 Where relevant, credit ratings provided by the external rating agencies are used to determine risk budgets and monitor limits.
 A limited number of fixed-income investments do not have an external rating.
 These investments are generally assigned an internal rating.
 Internal ratings are based on methodologies and rating classifications similar to those used by external agencies.
 The following tables provide a detailed breakdown of the fixed-income exposure by (i) rating class and (ii) sector.
 Assets in scope of spread risk are, by definition, not in scope of counterparty default risk.

-The total exposure of assets in scope of spread risk is \leqslant 5,466 million (2019: \leqslant 4,791 million).
-The portfolio composition is similar to 2019.
-The cash position is party reduced in non-core government bonds, which explains the increase in this category
+The total exposure of assets in scope of spread risk is € 5,136 million (2020: € 5,466 million).
+The portfolio composition is similar to 2020.